RMS Orizaba

 RMS Orizaba was a Royal Mail Ship wrecked off Rockingham, Western Australia on 16 February 1905.
 On her approach to Fremantle, a smog of bushfire smoke was obscuring the coast and the captain lost his bearings.
 The ship went aground in 6.1 m of water on Five Fathom Bank, west of Garden Island.

 All 160 people on board were evacuated safely.
-It is one of the largest ships ever to be wrecked in Australian waters.
+It is one of the largest ships to be wrecked in Australian waters.

 In 2014 the wreck was still in use as a dive site.

-The ship was celebrated in music by Australian composer Auguste Wiegand, in his gavotte of the same name.
+The ship was celebrated in music by Australian composers Alberto Zelman and Auguste Wiegand, in their gavotte of the same name.